 TPR was founded in 1999 by a former Special Education teacher named Tamera Danel.
 In the beginning all the tack and the two horses were hers.

-Turning Point is one of 900 plus Professional Association of Therapeutic Horsemanship (PATH) International program centers serving more than 50,000 individuals with disabilities around the world.
+Turning Point is one of 900 Professional Association of Therapeutic Horsemanship (PATH) International program centers serving more than 50,000 individuals with disabilities around the world.
+Less than a third of those centers have earned the Premier Acreditation Turning Point holds.

 TODAY…Turning Point has a permanent home on 21 acres at 385 S Country Club road near 6th St. Iconic white rail fences border the property and the charming gray barn is becoming our educational center thanks to the generosity of the family of Kenneth Garrett, a longtime builder and property owner in Stillwater.

 FUTURE….Plans include building a covered arena with donor assistance.
-Grants from Stillwater Rotary, Frontier Rotary and Rotary International are funding a Sensory Trail onsite.
-A grant from the Faye Allene Brown Foundation is funding the development of a Classroom and Office inside the existing barn.
+Grants from Stillwater Rotary, Frontier Rotary and Rotary International built a Sensory Trail onsite.
+A grant from the Faye Allene Brown Foundation funded the development of the Classroom and Office inside the existing barn.